Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Acknowledgements

 \section{Acknowledgements}

 } We thank C. Tchernin and A. Zitrin for helpful discussions.
-This research was supported by the Israel Science Foundation (ISF grant No. 1769/15), by an ISF-UGC joint research grant (No. 504/14), by the IAEC-UPBC joint research foundation (grant No. 257), and by the GIF (grant I-1362-303.7/2016).
+This research was supported by the Israel Science Foundation (ISF grant No. 1769/15), by the IAEC-UPBC joint research foundation (grant No. 300/18), and by the GIF (grant I-1362-303.7/2016).
 G.H. acknowledge support from Spanish Ministerio de Econom\'ia and Competitividad (MINECO) through grant number AYA2015-66211-C2-2.